ronaldbosma/blog/content/blog/deploy-azure-workbook-with-bicep/index.md

 Because the workbook definition is formatted instead of a one liner string, it's easier to make small changes or see what was changed.

-You can now deploy the workbook using the following Azure CLI command and your done.
+You can now deploy the workbook using the following Azure CLI command and you're done.

 ```powershell
 az deployment group create `